kaleguy/ang-demo/README.md

 documentation about various aspects of the code.
 This version just adds the FullCalendar control with a few enhancements.

+The files added for the calendar are under src - client - app - calendar.

 The added code is ES6, compliled to ES5 with Babel (in the '.compiled' files).

 >*Hot Towel is based on the Opinionated Angular style guide for teams by [@john_papa](//twitter.com/john_papa)*